sportsdunia logo

 BCCI (Image Credits: BCCI Official X Account/@BCCI)

 The Board of Control for Cricket in India (BCCI), founded in 1928 and headquartered in Mumbai, is the richest cricket board in the world.
-As of 2025, its net worth is anticipated to be around INR 18,760 crore.
+The BCCI net worth 2025 is anticipated to be around INR 18,760 crore, making the BCCI the world's richest cricket board.
 The BCCI reported a revenue of ₹20,686 crore, an increase of ₹4,200 crore over the previous year.
 The Indian Premier League (IPL) generated a ₹5,120 crore surplus in 2023, up 116% from the previous season.
 BCCI President Roger Binny is no stranger to continued cricket-related development in India.

 What Are The Ways That A Cricket Board Earns Money?